 Damp-heat symptoms include all the above symptoms of internal dampness together with stuffiness or pain in the epigastrium and lower abdomen, loose stool with offensive odor (when there is heat there is odor), and scanty dark-yellow urination.
 As heat manifests in thirst but with dampness there is no thirst an interesting typical sign of damp-heat is thirst with no desire to drink.
 Some nausea and vomiting may be present.
 (1)

 Besides having a heavy and turbid nature dampness is also obstructive.
 Thus dampness blocks the free flow of blood and energy, and invades the joints.
 Movement becomes difficult and numbness in the limbs is experienced.
 The pain is fixed in location.
 The condition worsens in damp environment or in cloudy and rainy days.

 Just like bacteria and parasites thrive in an external damp environment so do they do in an internal damp body environment.
-Therefore chronic internal dampness may lead to bacteria and parasite overgrowth, and is the fittest environment for yeasts, viruses, cysts, tumors, and cancers.
+Therefore chronic internal dampness may lead to bacteria and parasite overgrowth, and is the fittest environment for yeasts, viruses, bacteria, and cancer cells.
 Internal dampness is also more difficult to clear because of its heavy nature, and it takes longer time to cure.

 Internal dampness originates from a "deficient Spleen" therefore changing the diet is essential in treating this condition.